Nomenclature and Structure of Organic Compounds: A Comprehensive Guide

 Introduction

 Organic chemistry is the study of the structure, properties, and reactions of carbon-containing compounds.
-Organic compounds are found in all living things and in many of the materials that we use in everyday life, such as plastics, fuels, and pharmaceuticals.
+Organic compounds are found in all living things and in many of the materials we use in everyday life, such as plastics, fuels, and pharmaceuticals.
 The study of organic chemistry is essential for understanding the world around us and for developing new technologies.

 Basic Concepts